 It’s a bit risky to look for SEO experts through freelance websites.
 We have an in-house SEO team that’s more than capable of handling our requirements, and those of our clients.

 I don’t use freelance platforms to find freelancers.
-But if you visit sites like Upwork, Fiverr, etc. you may be able to find experts with high rankings and good reviews.
+But if you visit sites like Upwork, Fiverr, etc. you may be able to find experts with high rankings and good reviews and these are the best SEO freelance websites.

 I recommend that you look through the reviews and see the quality of services these freelancers have provided to their previous clients.